mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/asana-graph-connector.md

 The refresh interval determines how often your data is synced between the data source and the Asana Microsoft Graph connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more information, see [refresh settings](configure-connector.md#guidelines-for-sync-settings).

-You can change the default values of the refresh interval from here if you want to.
+You can change the default values of the refresh interval.

 ## Troubleshooting
 After you publish your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).